gilch/hissp/docs/macro_tutorial.rst

 Let's make it even shorter.

-Given a tuple containing the *minimum* amount of information, we want expand that into the necessary code using a macro.
+Given a tuple containing the *minimum* amount of information, we want to expand that into the necessary code using a macro.

 Isn't there something extra here we could get rid of?
 With a macro, we won't need the inject.